bassmanitram/python-envlog/README.md

 Contributions welcome!
 Please open an issue or pull request.

+### For Developers and AI Agents

+See [AGENT_BOOTSTRAP.md](AGENT_BOOTSTRAP.md) for comprehensive project documentation including:
+- Complete architecture overview
+- Module-by-module code walkthrough
+- Testing strategies and guidelines
+- CI/CD pipeline details
+- Development workflow and conventions
+- Design decisions and rationale

+This document provides the technical context needed to understand and contribute to the project effectively.

 ## Acknowledgments

 Inspired by Rust's `env_logger` crate and the RUST_LOG convention.